SamuelGong/Lotto/README.md

 Other authors include Peng Ye, *HKUST*; Shiqi He, *UMich*; Wei Wang, *HKUST*;
 Ruichuan Chen, *Nokia Bell Labs*; and Bo Li, *HKUST*.

-> This technical blog serves as a concise introduction to one of our recent
-> research projects.
-Please note that the detailed manuscript and
-> code for this project are currently concealed, subject to Nokia Bell Labs' intelligent
-> property protection policies.

 ## Enforcing Honest Majority in Centralized Settings

 Edge devices, such as smartphones and laptops, are becoming increasingly